The econometrics of happiness: Are we underestimating the returns to education and income?: Cognitive mixture model

-A simpler approach relies on the fact that according to \ref{eq:Bayes-parameterized}, respondents who do \emph{not} give a focal value response to the SWL question are necessarily of the \emph{high} type.
-Therefore, the covariates to be estimated for predicting the latent SWB value $\Sstar$ are point identified by restricting the sample to the subset of high types who did not respond with a focal value.
-In fact, because no ``5''s are observed in this group, it consists of two subsamples: those with observed $s\in\{1,2,3,4\}$ and those with $s\in\{6,7,8,9\}$.
-An analysis along these lines is given below, but it again indicates the an assumption of constancy of these effects is violated.
-Indeed, in principle if the effects were constant, the coefficients for $\Sstar$ could be estimated separately on each of the edges between SWL values that do not include the focal values.
-For instance, using the sample of all respondents who answered either 1 or 2, the probability of choosing the higher response could be modeled using a logit (or probit) estimator.
-Again, this is carried out below.
+Another approach would be through selection on the dependent variable; that is, by restricting the sample to the subset of high types who did not respond with a focal value.
+Because no ``5''s are observed in this group, it would consist of two subsamples: those with observed $s\in\{1,2,3,4\}$ and those with $s\in\{6,7,8,9\}$.
+In fact, if the symmetries required for this approach to be unbiased were believed, then one could likely estimate coefficients for latent wellbeing using binary models like logit and sample subsets of respondents who answered one of only two consecutive, non-focal response options.

-With these caveats, consider the identification of a model like \ref{eq:Bayes-parameterized} using a logistic cumulative distribution function (with $\sigma=1$ for $F_{N}\left(\cdot\right)$, to model the probability of an individual being numerate, and the same distribution function for $F_{S}\left(\cdot\right)$ to model the probabilities of discrete responses for both \emph{low} and \emph{high} types: